-When I moved, with my husband Ron to Milwaukee in 1993—at the age of 28—I looked forward to starting a family, becoming involved in the community, and leading an uneventful yet meaningful life.
+When I moved with my husband Ron to Milwaukee in 1993 I looked forward to starting a family, becoming involved in the community, and leading an uneventful yet meaningful life.
 And that’s how the following fourteen years unfolded.
 We were blessed with raising three daughters: Laura, Sara, and Rachel in Milwaukee’s close-knit community.
-To spend more time with the girls, I soon transitioned from my consulting work with banks to take on leadership roles in local nonprofit organizations.
 Life was busy but good.

-Three years later, we were again blindsided when I was diagnosed with a benign brain tumor and underwent emergency surgery.
-During my better-than-expected and surprisingly enlightening recovery, I discovered the positive psychology concept of post-traumatic growth (PTG).
-Our experience of surviving and thriving was more common, more attainable than we would have thought; no longer did we feel so alone in surviving and even thriving, and consequently I allowed myself to release the guilt I’d been unnecessarily harboring —at my continuing to live a productive life even having lost our precious daughter.
-I gave myself permission to thrive.
+Three years later we were again blindsided when I was diagnosed with a benign brain tumor and underwent emergency surgery.
+During my better-than-expected recovery, I discovered the positive psychology concept of post-traumatic growth (PTG).
+I learned that our experience of surviving and thriving was more common than we would have thought; no longer did we feel so alone in our experience.

 I hope this website, presentation, and memoir will provide inspiration and resources for navigating the aftermath of loss or trauma.